Uncertain tax positions, provisions, estimates, principal risks and uncertainties

 Accounting estimates and judgments

-The preparation of financial statements requires management to make a number of estimates and judgments that affect the application of accounting policies and the reporting amounts of assets and liabilities, revenues and expenses, and the disclosure of contingent assets and liabilities.
+The preparation of these financial statements requires management to make a number of estimates and judgments that affect the application of accounting policies and the reported amounts of assets and liabilities, revenues and expenses, and the disclosure of contingent assets and liabilities.
 Amounts recognized are based on factors that are by default associated with uncertainty.
 Actual results may therefore differ from estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revision to estimates are recognized prospectively.
 Where applicable, the estimates and judgments of specific financial statement items are described in the respective note to the consolidated financial statements.

 The areas involving a higher degree of judgment and complexity in applying accounting principles and for which changes in the assumptions and estimates could result in significantly different results than those recorded in the consolidated financial statements are the following:

-8 Income taxes (extract)
+8 Income taxes (extract 1)

 Tax risks